 Nick is a Diplomate of the European (2003) and American (2009) College of Veterinary Surgeons and is the only surgeon working in the UK to have completed a Fellowship in Surgical Oncology.
 In line with this, he is the only vet working in the UK to be awarded specialist status in Small Animal Surgery (Oncology) by Royal College of Veterinary Surgeons.

-The signs of cancer in pets are similar to people and include things like weight loss (when not intentional), tiredness, alterations in water or food intake, or a persistent and new symptom (e.g. cough, lameness, vomiting, wound, lump etc).
+The signs of cancer in animals are similar to people and include things like weight loss (when not intentional), tiredness, alterations in water or food intake, or a persistent and new symptom (e.g. cough, lameness, vomiting, wound, lump etc).

-A check-up at your vet once a year is a great way for them to examine your pet thoroughly and an opportunity to share any concerns you might have, however silly they might seem.
+A check-up at your vet once a year is a great way for them to examine them thoroughly and an opportunity to share any concerns you might have, however silly they might seem.
 Vets would always rather address problems early, rather than the problem be left and develop into a much bigger issue!

 What is the most common cancer in cats?

 The commonest cancer in cats is a cancer of the immune system, or specifically white cells, and it is called lymphoma.
 In cats, this disease might present in any number of ways including weight loss, vomiting, diarrhoea, tiredness, poor coat, and occasionally swollen glands.
 Depending on the type of lymphoma diagnosed your vet might discuss surgery, or anti-cancer drugs to try and slow the disease down and get the patient back to feeling good again.

 Lymphoma in cats however can be a hard disease treat, and your vet might instead refer you to an oncology hospital to go through all the possible options.
 Sadly we see cats with lymphoma almost every day, but at least it gives us a lot of experience in managing the disease and helping families through the process.

 What is the most common cancer in dogs?